springercass/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.
+      PropTypes are used for checking types of props being passed to components, and defining what types of props each component needs or can pass
 - [ ] Describe a life-cycle event in React?
+      mounting, updating, unmounting- using constructor to mount props -> componentDidMount to setState and data -> rendering components (not sure about unmounting for this life cycle)
-- [ ] Explain the details of a Higher Order Component?
+- [ ] Explain the details of a Higher Order Component? a HOC receives a component as an argument and returns a new component, like the authentication from the login page and posts page from insta clone
 - [ ] What are three different ways to style components in React?
-Explain some of the benefits of each.
+Explain some of the benefits of each. reactstrap uses prestyled components like buttons, forms, etc. scss or less makes it easier to manage css. styled components creates new const components that take place of ex. <div className="">

 ## Project Setup